 Nalini said that Lot 8 had only re-joined Olives NZ in 2020 after not being members for a number of years.
 She said she had not been able to see any energy in running the organisation and nothing has changed.
 She was surprised at such a small surplus in funds given the number of members.
 Nalini said after 25 years she is still not seeing groves produce any more than 10kg per tree.
 She said she is not seeing the benefits of the Focus Grove Project coming through.
 Craig suggested that if Nalini attended the Field Days then she would be able to observe groves where production is typically 25kg or more on an annual basis.
 She could then compare these groves to others that have not adopted the Focus Grove practices.
 He said that operating practices were substantially different.

 Nalini said Olives NZ needed to invest more in knowledge transfer as her own grove is not performing at the same level as the Focus Grove in Wairarapa and she would appreciate an expert telling her what she should be doing to improve production.
-In a good year, Lot Eight has marketed oils from approximately 80-90 tonnes.
+She said Lot 8 was a major producer, processing 90 tonnes per annum.